eficode-academy/rf-advanced-web-katas/exercises/06-datepicker.md

 is very easy to do for a human, but there are several things to consider when automating it.

-This time, we're not really typing anything, but we're selecting from a list of available values.
-Let's create a keyword that describes what we're doing, like `Select Date From Future`.
+This time, we're not really typing anything, but we're selecting from a list of available values, so to represent it we use a name `Select Date From Future`.

 We already know that this keyword will need at least one argument, so without any hard-coding detour let's add `days` as an argument now.